 On this Small Group Southern Africa Adventure, you visit top wildlife, scenic and cultural highlights in South Africa, as well as the small Kingdom of Swaziland and mountainous Lesotho.
 This route has been carefully designed to incorporate the most unique and worthwhile destinations of the region, including well-curated lodge accommodation and activities along the way.

-An authentic overland journey to the unforgettable mountains, beaches, game-rich savannahs and other gems of Southern Africa!
+An authentic overland journey to the unforgettable mountains, beaches, game-rich bushveld and other gems of Southern Africa!

 This morning our overland safari departs from Johannesburg, the commercial capital of South Africa.
 We travel eastwards into the Mpumalanga Lowveld - the leading safari region in the country, home to numerous top game reserves.